inspirai/Characterize-Anything/tutorials/recipe_building_lore_friendly_characters.md

 ## Recipe for ChatGPT-driven Characters

-Although there are already numerous ideas and applications centered around "chatting with ChatGPT-driven characters", we would still like to express our thoughts and practical details on creating a character that is true to its lore and making the conversational experience more authentic.
+Even though there are already numerous ideas and applications for "chatting with ChatGPT-driven characters", we still want to share our thoughts and practical details on how to create a character that stays true to its lore, and on how to make the conversational experience more authentic.

-Readers are expected to already know about what we basically do with ChatGPT for custom application: **prompt engineering**.
+We assume that readers are already familiar with the primary use of ChatGPT for custom applications, which is "prompt engineering".

-In general, we'd like to propose 3 tips (for a better prompt):
+In general, we propose three tips for improving prompts:

-- **External Knowledge**: A lore-friendly AI character
+- **External Knowledge**: To make an AI character in keeping with its lore
-- **Memory**: This is what a true friend needs
+- **Memory**: A true friend should remember things
-- **Anti-Hack**: Please stop saying you are an AI language model during roleplay...
+- **Anti-Hack**: Please don't ruin roleplaying by constantly reminding others that you're an AI language model.

 ### 1. External Knowledge

-Firstly, incorporating external knowledge can enhance the quality of the prompt.

-Let's take Paimon's "emergency food" meme in Genshin Impact for example.
+To begin with, the incorporation of external knowledge can significantly improve the quality of the prompt.
+A suitable example of this is the famous "emergency food" meme of Paimon in Genshin Impact.

-A pure LLM is limited at creating an AI Paimon character:

-- **Outdated**: ChatGPT is not that familiar with Paimon, along with the Genshin Impact's fast-updating versions and new contents (e.g., the pretraining corpus is outdated)
+It is evident that a pure language model is incapable of creating an AI Paimon character due to several limitations.
+Firstly, ChatGPT is not entirely familiar with Paimon, and with Genshin Impact's fast-evolving versions and new content releases, its pretraining corpus is considered outdated.
+Furthermore, .

+- **Outdated**: ChatGPT is not that familiar with Paimon (e.g., the pretraining corpus is easily outdated due to Genshin Impact's fast-evolving versions and new content releases)
-- **Hallucination**: Even if ChatGPT is fully trained on Genshin Impact's corpus, it still makes up things that are not true to the lore (a.k.a., hallucination of LLMs)
+- **Hallucination**: Even if ChatGPT is thoroughly trained on Genshin Impact's corpus, it might still end up making up things that are not true to the lore, which are referred to as hallucinations of language models

 Case Study: